nies-consplan/envcf/README.md

 We used version R version 4.0.2.

 All packages to be used are installed via [renv](https://rstudio.github.io/renv/).
-For that, you first need to have renn installed.
+For that, you first need to have renv installed.

 ```r
 if (!requireNamespace("remotes"))